rclone/rclone/docs/content/flags.md

       --mailru-token-url string                             Token server url
       --mailru-user string                                  User name (usually email)
       --mega-debug                                          Output more debug from Mega
-      --mega-encoding MultiEncoder                          The encoding for the backend (default Slash,InvalidUtf8,Dot) --mega-hard-delete                                    Delete files permanently rather than putting them into the trash --mega-pass string                                    Password (obscured)
+      --mega-encoding Encoding                              The encoding for the backend (default Slash,InvalidUtf8,Dot) --mega-hard-delete                                    Delete files permanently rather than putting them into the trash --mega-pass string                                    Password (obscured)
       --mega-use-https                                      Use HTTPS for transfers